droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>A damp, easterly wind stirs the swirling fog—bringing with it the thick, rotting stench of death.</p>
 </div>

-A player with a passive Wisdom (Perception) score of 13 or greater also notices several hunched silhouettes skulking toward their location—two from the east and three from the west.
+A player who succeeds on a DC 20 Perception check also notices several hunched silhouettes skulking toward their location—three from the east and three from the west.

-The stench and silhouettes belong to a pack of five **ghouls**, which smelled the scent of overturned grave-dirt and came lumbering in search of its source.
+The stench and silhouettes belong to a pack of six **[Ghasts scaled to Level 4](https://2e.aonprd.com/Monsters.aspx?ID=219)**, which smelled the scent of overturned grave-dirt and came lumbering in search of its source.
 If the players linger or attempt to flee, the ghouls attack.
 Read:

 <div class="description">
-<p>Five emaciated, humanoid creatures dressed in rags come hurtling out of the fog, their bloodstained claws outstretched and yellowed, jagged teeth bared in desperate hunger.</p>
+<p>Six emaciated, humanoid creatures dressed in rags come hurtling out of the fog, their bloodstained claws outstretched and yellowed, jagged teeth bared in desperate hunger.</p>
 </div>

 > [!combat]+ **Balancing the Mass Grave**
-> This combat encounter is a **bruising** combat encounter against a party of five 5th-level players and a CR 2 ally (Ireena Kolyana), and will consume approximately 14% of their total maximum hit points.
+> This combat encounter is a **Moderate** combat encounter against a party of four 6th-level players and a Level 4 ally (Ireena Kolyana).
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
-Reduce the number of ghouls to four.
+Reduce the number of ghasts to five.
-> * **Four Players**.
-Reduce the number of ghouls to four.
+> * **Five Players**.
+Make one ghast Elite.
 > * **Six Players**.
-Increase the number of ghouls to six.
+Make three ghasts Elite.

 When combat begins, if the players protected the dire elk from Wensencia, secretly roll initiative for the **roc of Mount Ghakis** as well.
-On its turn, the roc uses a bonus action to assume its gargantuan **roc** form before using its action to grapple one of the **ghouls** with its **talons** attack and departing.
+On its turn, the roc uses an action to assume its gargantuan **roc** form before using its action to grapple one of the **[Ghasts](https://2e.aonprd.com/Monsters.aspx?ID=219)** with its **talons** attack and departing.
 Read:

 <div class="description">
 <p>A sudden gale of wind roars in your ears, the fog swirling violently around you.
 A monstrous silhouette, taller than the trees of the Svalich Wood and with a wingspan twice as wide, descends from the sky above—and so too does a gargantuan set of talons, emerging from the fog toward one of the ghouls like the fingers of a vengeful deity.</p>
 <p>Before the ghoul can even react, claws large enough to pluck an elephant from the earth have lashed around it, lifting it effortlessly into the sky.
 A single shriek bursts from the ghoul's throat—and then the shadowed behemoth is gone, vanishing into the foggy abyss overhead.</p>
 </div>

-When four of the ghouls have been slain, the fifth throws itself to the ground, bowing before the players and babbling for mercy in broken Common from the "nice, kind masters" in exchange for information.
+When five of the ghouls have been slain, the sixth throws itself to the ground, bowing before the players and babbling for mercy in broken Common from the "nice, kind masters" in exchange for information.
 The ghoul, which refers to itself as Nim, promises that "Nim knows many things—many secrets!"

 Nim, who occasionally eyes the players' fleshy extremities with hungry interest, should make the players feel disturbed, uncomfortable, or darkly amused, and most often feels hungry, obsessed, sniveling, paranoid, or enraged.
 Nim is willing to share the following information if the players allow it to leave in peace:

 * Long ago, the "hissing water" was much smaller, and the "drowned earth" near here dry and beautiful.
 * Then, as now, an old circle of stones stood on the far bank of the "hissing water" by the village, marked with the sigil of the spider.
 Though Nim didn't see it itself, someone once told it that "the Dark Master" had claimed the stones from their old master.
 If asked how, Nim shares that the "Dark Master" claimed the stones with the aid of "the wood-people, and their horns and claws."
 (Nim is referring to the Forest Folk who helped Strahd first desecrate the Swamp Fane.
 Although Nim doesn't remember it, Nim—then a villager of Berez called Nimira—learned the story from its grandmother, who spied upon the druids' first meeting with Strahd at the Fane.)
 *  On "the day the earth drowned," the circle of stones shook, and a great wave burst from the mountains across the river.
 "Nim ran away," Nim hisses.
 "Dark things in the water.
 Didn't dare stay."
 She adds, weeping, "But so *hungry*."
-(A player with a passive Wisdom (Insight) score of 8 or more then notices that Nim's tears are false, and that Nim is eyeing the players' flesh through its fingers with conniving, hopeful interest.)
+(A player who succeeds on a DC 17 Perception check then notices that Nim's tears are false, and that Nim is eyeing the players' flesh through its fingers with conniving, hopeful interest.)
 * Recently, the "Dark Master" has begun to visit the circle of stones once again—and each time he does, the circle trembles, though more quietly than it did long ago.
 The "swamp woman"—Baba Lysaga—has begun visiting it as well, and Nim has observed strange lights and sounds each time she does.
 (Nim doesn't know what Baba Lysaga is doing there.)

 If the **roc** appeared during the fight, Nim can identify it as "the Great Raven," which dwells atop the "cold mountain."
 Nim isn't sure why it might have attacked.